Joey305/vlisemod/README.md

 - `assets/vlisemod-protein-query.png` — Query by Protein
 - `assets/vlisemod-comparison.png` — Example bar chart + 2D molecule

-> Place your images in `/assets/` and keep these filenames, or update the paths above.

 ---

 ## Data & Tools